 47. Bryn Mawr College

 It may be located on the outskirts of Philadelphia, but Bryn Mawr College does a lot to provide transit options for its students.
 For example, “Students who are engaged in direct service, activism, and/or advocacy at a site in the greater Philadelphia area during the academic year are eligible for reimbursement of their transportation costs.”
 Bryn Mawr College also provides shuttles seven days a week to other colleges in the area.
-And as the college’s website states, should a student need to go into Philadelphia for a study related reason, the college may be able to reimburse the student.

 46. Northeastern University